dladd/pyFormex/sphinx/tutorial.rst

   terminal.

-* Create a new pyFormex script using the :menuselection:`File-->Create new script` option, and enter a filename with extension ``.py``.
-This will open up your favorite editor with a pyFormex script template like the one below.
+* Create a new pyFormex script using the :menuselection:`File-->Create new script` option.
+This will open a file
+  dialog: enter a filename ``example0.py`` (be sure to be in a directory where you have write permissions).
+Pressing the ``Save`` button will open up your favorite editor with a pyFormex script template like the one below.

   .. literalinclude:: static/scripts/template.py
      :linenos: